Make Your Next Trip Extraordinary

 The full tasting menu at Central—ranked number four on the World’s 50 Best Restaurants—presents 17 molecular dishes structured around native ingredients from different altitudes.
 Advanced booking is absolutely essential at this flagship restaurant of Chef Virgilio Martínez Véliz, who is famed for his contemporary creations that have helped firmly place Peruvian cuisine on the gourmet dining map.

 Serving up Japanese-Peruvian “Nikkei” fusion cuisine (a style inspired by the wave of Japanese immigration to Peru), Maido also has an excellent tasting menu, as well as an à la carte menu and a sushi bar.
-This modern restaurant, run by innovative Chef Mitsuharu Tsumura, gives a nod to minimalist aesthetics, and offers private rooms and lounges.
+This modern restaurant, run by innovative chef Mitsuharu Tsumura, gives a nod to minimalist aesthetics, and offers private rooms and lounges.

 Osaka also puts out innovative Nikkei fare, an ever-growing facet of Peru’s culinary scene, with a first-class sushi bar.
-Osaka’s success has since extended across South America, with sister restaurants appearing in Sao Paolo and Buenos Aires.
+Osaka’s success has since extended across South America, with sister restaurants in Sao Paolo and Buenos Aires.

 Dish to try